NCCU's AI Vision with Siobahn Day Grady

 Source: campusecho.com

-NCCU's AI Vision
+NCCU's AI Future

 "Make sure to ask questions.
 Don’t be afraid to question the systems and all the different things that are happening within technology and AI right now," Grady said.
 "Remain curious about all things and have a mindset of being a lifelong learner."